ColOfAbRiX/the-road-to-fp/02_objects.md

 ## Modules

 Another use case for objects is to use them as containers to modularize the application.
-You just forget everything about OOP and FP and you just create an object when you want to organize your code and place things in a separate place from others.
-It's a bit like packages:
+In this scenario you stop thinking of `object` as related to OOP and FP and you create an object when you want to organize your code and place things in a separate place from others.
+You can also next `object` one inside the other and give a hierarchical structure to your code.
+It's a bit like packages but with different features:

 ```scala
 object UserModule {